 |---|---|---|

-| 10-Year Treasury Yield | Daily market data | Direct — rates move with it |
+| 10-Year Treasury Yield | Daily market data | Closest day-to-day market proxy for mortgage pricing |

 Lock or Float?
 The Framework

-Float if:
+Float more comfortably if:

-Get a Personalized Quote
+Get a Scenario Review

 When rates are elevated, many buyers ask about paying points to buy down their rate.
 Whether it makes sense depends on your break-even timeline.
 Use the Rate Buydown Calculator to run the math for your situation.